Where to Stay in Amsterdam with a Family : Our Canal House

 tour a traditional amsterdam canal house

-Canal houses are notorious for having steep, narrow stairways.
-4 stories of this awaited us and all of our luggage.
+Four stories of these steep, narrow, twisty stairs awaited us and all of our luggage.
 Needless to say, we were more in shape after this trip than any other!

 tour a traditional amsterdam canal house